Format

 From 1 - 10 / 436

-• The ISC2010_LARGE_TREES polygon features represent trees that exceed a predefined height and crown area criteria.
-These criteria can vary depending on the Ecological Vegetation Class (EVC).
-Large Trees are mapped within a 300m buffer of the ISC2010_STREAMBED_WIDTH feature but are assessed for Metrics within the 40m riparian zone (defined as 40m from Streambed Width) .
-This data set is derived from source Fractional Cover and Canopy Height raster data.
-The data set also contains additional polygon divisions created by the introduction of Side and 40m buffer boundaries.
-Small polygons (<10m2) that were created by the introduction of these boundaries have been removed.
+• The ISC2010_BARE_GROUND polygon features represent the parts of the assessed bank face that do not have vegetation cover.
+The bank face is defined as the area between the Top and Toe of the bank.
+Areas of Bare Ground less than 5m2 have been removed so that data volume is manageable.
 River condition in Victoria is assessed every 5 years using the Index of Stream Condition (ISC).
 The Department of Environment and Primary Industries (DEPI) developed a methodology to assess the Physical Form and Riparian Vegetation components of the ISC using remote sensing data, specifically LIDAR and aerial photography.
 A State Wide mapping project was undertaken in 2010-13 to accurately map the Physical Form and Riparian Vegetation metrics of the ISC .
 Other ISC metrics were not assessed in the project and were derived from other sources.
 The Physical Form and Riparian Vegetation Metric products are a combination of mapped Vector and Raster data as well as Tabular Summary Statistics about the mapped features.
 In the context of the project, the term Metrics is used to refer to both the mapped features and the summary statistics.
 Remote sensing data used includes 15cm true colour and infra-red aerial photography and four return multi-pulse LiDAR data.
 This source data was used to derive a variety of Raster data sets including Digital Terrain Models, Slope, Vegetation Height and Vegetation Cover.
 The Digital Terrain and Slope rasters were used to map Physical Form metrics including Stream Bed, Top of Bank and River Centre Lines while the Vegetation Height and Cover rasters were used to map the Riparian Vegetation metrics.
 The Project Report "Aerial Remote Sensing for Physical Channel Form and Riparian Vegetation Mapping" describes the remote sensing and mapping approach used to create this data set.

-• The ISC_BANKFULL_WIDTH_S table is the Statistical Summary table for the Bankfull Width metric at the 100m Section level.
+• The ISC2010_LARGE_TREES_R table is the Statistical Summary table for the Large Trees Metric at the Reach level.
+The ISC2010_LARGE_TREES_R table is designed to JOIN to the ISC2010_RIVER_CENTRELINES_R feature class.
 River condition in Victoria is assessed every 5 years using the Index of Stream Condition (ISC).
 The Department of Environment and Primary Industries (DEPI) developed a methodology to assess the Physical Form and Riparian Vegetation components of the ISC using remote sensing data, specifically LIDAR and aerial photography.
 A State Wide mapping project was undertaken in 2010-13 to accurately map the Physical Form and Riparian Vegetation metrics of the ISC .
 Other ISC metrics were not assessed in the project and were derived from other sources.
 The Physical Form and Riparian Vegetation Metric products are a combination of mapped Vector and Raster data as well as Tabular Summary Statistics about the mapped features.
 In the context of the project, the term Metrics is used to refer to both the mapped features and the summary statistics.
 Remote sensing data used includes 15cm true colour and infra-red aerial photography and four return multi-pulse LiDAR data.
 This source data was used to derive a variety of Raster data sets including Digital Terrain Models, Slope, Vegetation Height and Vegetation Cover.
 The Digital Terrain and Slope rasters were used to map Physical Form metrics including Stream Bed, Top of Bank and River Centre Lines while the Vegetation Height and Cover rasters were used to map the Riparian Vegetation metrics.
 The Project Report "Aerial Remote Sensing for Physical Channel Form and Riparian Vegetation Mapping" describes the remote sensing and mapping approach used to create this data set.